Want to claim 6 FREE stocks? Head over to Webull to get started.

-After you determine whether the do-it-yourself or professionally assisted approach is better for you, the next step is to learn some of the most common investment strategies to identify what will work well for your goals and personality.
+After determining whether the do-it-yourself or professionally assisted approach is better for you, the next step is to learn some of the most common investment strategies to identify what will work well for your goals and personality.

 While there are millions of different stock strategies on Wall Street, the most important issue on the road to successful investing is psychology.
-You must be honest with yourself and understand your strengths and weaknesses when it comes to investing your money.
+You must be honest with yourself and understand your strengths and weaknesses when investing your money.
 Your stock investing must fit your personality.
 Trying to blindly replicate what someone else is doing in the stock market rarely works.
-Learn different techniques and apply the ones that suit you.
+Instead, learn different techniques and apply the ones that suit you.

-For example, if you want to adopt a passive approach, investing in ETFs may be a good start.
+For example, investing in ETFs may be a good place to start if you want to adopt a passive approach.
 An ETF (exchange traded fund) is a basket of stocks that usually tracks a particular index, but trades like a stock.
-If you would like to be invested in the S&P 500 index, buying SPY (SPDR S&P 500 ETF) will give you a nearly identical return to the index.
+For example, if you would like to be invested in the S&P 500 index, buying SPY (SPDR S&P 500 ETF) will give you a nearly identical return to the index.

 There are hundreds of ETFs out there.
-You can choose which index or sector or industry or region you want to be invested in by selecting an appropriate ETF.
+You can choose which index, sector, industry or region you want to be invested in by selecting an appropriate ETF.